Literature: And Then There Were None

-William Blore, a former policeman, who finds himself accused of causing the death of an innocent man by planting false evidence and landing him in prison (where he died).
+- William Henry Blore, a private investigator and former policeman, who finds himself accused of causing the death of an innocent man by giving false evidence in court and landing him in prison (where, due to his frail health, the victim died).

 Which one of these ten hated the others so much that they would choose to kill them?